The Greater Manchester Imaging and Pathology Network Programme Team key leadership roles include:

 Leighan brings a wealth of knowledge to the team and started her imaging career as a radiographer at Northampton General Hospital before joining the private sector as an application specialist and coming back to the NHS as Radiology Systems Lead at Pennine Acute Hospitals Trust.
 Most recently, Leighan worked at East Lancashire Hospitals NHS Trust as Radiology and IT Performance Manager where the team implemented Sectra PACS throughout the radiology and breast imaging unit.

 Catherine brings a wealth of knowledge to the team, as she started her imaging career as a radiographer at Manchester Royal Infirmary before working overseas and then returning to the UK to work in the private sector.
 Catherine returned to the NHS in Preston to specialise in MR, CT and Neuro Radiography before venturing into service management.
-Catherine gained a promotion and went on to become Radiology Service Manager at Bolton whilst also studying for her MBA whilst there.
+Catherine gained a promotion and went on to become Radiology Service Manager at Bolton whilst also studying for her MBA.

 With responsibility for providing imaging service advice, direction and leadership, Catherine will help shape the development of the network within Greater Manchester and more widely across the Northwest as Regional Radiographer.